onlinepets/laravel-conditional-migrations/README.md

 ```

 The code snippet above will make sure the `do_something_very_intensive` migration
-will be skipped unless it is executed between 1AM and 2AM.
-This is mostly useful
+will be skipped unless it is executed between 1 AM and 2 AM.
+This can be useful
 if your migration does something that should not be run during the daytime, like
 adding an index to a table containing lots of data.